 I used to look at it as a money generating machine or something which is ‘cool’ to do.
 But I never paid attention on what it takes to run a startup.

-My focus was just on getting that billion dollar idea.
-In reality, its not just about the idea.
+My focus was on getting that billion dollar idea.
+In reality, its not only about the idea.

 I would divide the answer into three parts: Opportunity Cost, Expertise, and Ideas